 Though the ST-8e camera has an internal guiding chip it is a lot easier to find a suitable guide star with an external guide scope.
-So several months ago I added an Orion ST-80 refractor was added.
+So an Orion ST-80 refractor was added.
 Temple 28 was extensively modified including rebalancing the tube for a camera before I got it.
 Since it has a different balance point than a regular CPC it was difficult to get it balanced with online instructions.

 Temple 10 is configured with an Explore Scientific AR102 refractor.
 The inherent Chromatic Aberration is not much of an issue with this set up since it is almost exclusively used for photometry with narrow photometric filters.
 The mount is a Sirius mount with an Atlas Tripod.
 The tripod adds about 5 extra pounds of equipment carrying capacity.
-The AR102 Refractor is currently running every clear night giving wide field images of variable star fields.
+The AR102 Refractor is currently running doing wide field images of variable star fields.
 It was intended to be a grab and go scope but has become almost exclusively, a goto imaging scope using an ATIK 414 mono camera.

 The above is an image taken with AR102 and the ST-8e camera.
 It used an external guider and even though this image was done with a Sloan g filter, it has parts that are overexposed but is still pretty impressive for a 300 hundred dollar telescope!

 One of the auxiliary scopes is Temple 20, an 8″ Meade LX200 GPS.
 This scope was used in an Amateur/Professional collaboration for a year using an ST-7e camera.
-Right now it is stored away but my plan is to set it up and use it for grating spectroscopy.
+Right now it is stored away but my plan is to set it up and use it for spectroscopy.
 With the 6.3 focal reducer it is a good platform for using a Star Analyzer grating.